John George Nathaniel Gibbes: Mary "Minnie" Gibbes (1817–1858)

 Mary, known affectionately as Minnie, was born in the garrison town of Pontefract, Yorkshire.
-She later married the prominent Irish-born parliamentarian, Sir Terence Aubrey Murray (1810–1873).
+She later married the prominent Irish-born Australian parliamentarian and grazier Sir Terence Aubrey Murray (1810–1873).
 Murray was the proprietor of Winderradeen sheep station near Lake George, NSW.
 He also purchased 'Yarralumla sheep station, in what is now Canberra, in 1837.
 Yarralumla subsequently became Government House, Canberra.
 Mary's health was frail, and she died at Winderradeen at the start of 1858, following the birth of her third surviving child.
 She is buried in the grounds of the homestead.

 In 1859, Murray sold Yarralumla to his brother-in-law, Augustus Onslow Manby Gibbes.
 Later that same year, Augustus' parents came to live with him at Yarralumla homestead.
 Eventually, in 1881, Augustus sold Yarralumla for 40,000 pounds to Frederick Campbell, a descendant of Robert Campbell.

 Frances "Fanny" Minto Gibbes (1822/23–1877)

 Frances "Fanny" Minto Gibbes (1822/23–1877) was born in Trelawney Parish on the north coast of the West Indies island of Jamaica during her father's term there as Collector of Customs for the port of Falmouth.
 In Sydney, in 1850, she married Alfred Ludlam (1810–1877).
 Irish-born Ludlam was a leading New Zealand politician, horticulturist and farmer who owned land at Wellington and in the Hutt Valley.
 Ludlam was a member of three of New Zealand's four earliest parliaments, he was also a philanthropist and a founder of Wellington's Botanic Garden.

 Ludlam was a periodic visitor to NSW.
 The main reason for these trans-Tasman Sea visits of Ludlam's was to do business in Sydney, which served as New South Wales' principal trading port, population centre and seat of government; but he also found time to socialise.
 On 1 October 1850, he married into Sydney's colonial establishment with his wedding to Fanny Gibbes.
 His wedding took place at St Thomas' Anglican Church (in what is today the North Sydney local government area).

 Fanny was living with her parents at Wotonga House—nowadays part of Admiralty House complex on Sydney's Kirribilli Point—at the time of her marriage to Ludlam.
 She and her husband spent their honeymoon relaxing at the New South Wales country property of Yarralumla (now the site of Australia's Government House in Canberra), which at that stage belonged to Fanny's brother-in-law, (Sir) Terence Aubrey Murray.
 During the 1870s, Fanny and her husband holidayed in London, taking a house at Maida Vale.
 Fanny fell fatally ill there with an intestinal blockage and was buried in London.
 Her husband returned to New Zealand, dying in Wellington later that same year (1877) of kidney disease.
 They had no children.